Protect your rights and talk to a workers' compensation lawyer.

 If you don’t receive timely medical care after filing for workers' compensation, you have options:

-"Usually, the best way to get the medical care and workers' compensation benefits you deserve is to have an experienced lawyer handling your case every step of the way," says retired workers' compensation judge and O'Malley & Langan attorney Joseph Grady.
+"Usually, the best way to get the medical care and workers' compensation benefits you deserve is to have an experienced lawyer handling your case every step of the way," continues attorney Lucas.
+"A good attorney can help you avoid the pitfalls that commonly lead to a denial of benefits."

 How can a workers' compensation lawyer help?